 Much of the debate around how Burnham, or other potential challengers, may differ from Starmer has focused on their approach to pressing domestic issues, especially the cost of living and growth, public services and immigration.
 Future relations with the EU have made the occasional appearance.

 These issues are crucial.
-But Starmer’s time as prime minister has been largely consumed by foreign affairs.
+But Starmer’s short time as prime minister was largely consumed by foreign affairs.
 Any potential new prime minister will face a relentless deluge of international issues and challenges.

 This is not just the result of unexpected overseas crises, although there have been many of those.
 It is tied to the fact that the UK’s most critical post-war relationships – with the US and Europe – are shifting.

-There are positive lessons to take from Starmer’s track record so far.
-But his government has struggled to address the deeper strategic questions – and find the resources – needed to tackle this fundamental shift and its impact on defence and security.
+There are positive lessons to take from Starmer’s track record in government.
+But his government struggled to address the deeper strategic questions – and find the resources – needed to tackle this fundamental shift and its impact on defence and security.

-A new prime minister would have the opportunity for a reset.
+Whoever is the next prime minister will have the opportunity for a reset.
 This would need to address the US’s increasing reluctance to underwrite European security, the intensification of US-China rivalry, and the resulting increase in threats facing the UK.

-Starmer has been consistent and reliable when it comes to personal diplomacy.
-He has navigated a difficult relationship with President Donald Trump by correctly reading, and managing, the MAGA camp’s extreme sensitivity to apparent European condescension.
-He has refused to be publicly baited into conflict with the administration if it doesn’t serve the UK’s interests.
+Starmer was consistent and reliable when it comes to personal diplomacy.
+He navigated a difficult relationship with President Donald Trump by correctly reading, and managing, the MAGA camp’s extreme sensitivity to apparent European condescension.
+He refused to be publicly baited into conflict with the administration if it didn’t serve the UK’s interests.

-Starmer has also been a credible European ally.
-He has continued the approach of previous UK governments in being a long-term and clear-eyed supporter of Ukraine.
-He has recognized that the UK’s security priority should be in Europe and coordinated with European counterparts effectively, signing a new security treaty with Germany and refreshing the existing one with France.
+Starmer had also been a credible European ally.
+He continued the approach of previous UK governments in being a long-term and clear-eyed supporter of Ukraine.
+He recognized that the UK’s security priority should be in Europe and coordinated with European counterparts effectively, signing a new security treaty with Germany and refreshing the existing one with France.

 A longer-term plan for European defence and security

-While Starmer’s personal diplomacy as a European ally has been a relative success, it is at threat of being undermined by the failure of his government to reckon with the costs of rising defence and security commitments.
+While Starmer’s personal diplomacy as a European ally was a relative success, it is at threat of being undermined by the failure of his government to reckon with the costs of rising defence and security commitments.

 But the defence spending issue is about more than just litigating competing claims on the public purse – though this is challenging enough.
 With the US no longer such a reliable European security backstop – and Washington planning to withdraw some resources from Europe – the UK needs a longer-term defence and security relationship with European allies.